St Mark’s School

 Orphans

-About 50% of the population of Uganda under the age of 15, and in Uganda if you are without one of your parents then you have orphan status due to the disadvantage that this gives you.
+About 50% of the population of Uganda under the age of 15, compare to approximately 18% in the UK.
+In Uganda if you are without one of your parents then you have orphan status due to the disadvantage that this gives you.
 AAD wants to change the lives of many children who have suffered the lost of one or both of their parents by giving them access to a good quality education.

 _MG_0457.JPG